Actaea racemosa: Cultivation

 A. racemosa grows in dependably moist, fairly heavy soil.
 It bears tall tapering racemes of white midsummer flowers on wiry black-purple stems, whose mildly unpleasant, medicinal smell at close range gives it the common name "Bugbane".
 The drying seed heads stay handsome in the garden for many weeks.
 Its deeply cut, superficially maple-like leaves, burgundy colored in the variety "atropurpurea", add interest to gardens, wherever summer heat and drought do not make it die back, which make it a popular garden perennial.
 It has gained the Royal Horticultural Society's Award of Garden Merit.

-The plant was Virginia Native Plant Society’s 2017 wildflower of the year.
+The plant was Virginia Native Plant Society's 2017 wildflower of the year.

-Traditional medicine
+Traditional and alternative medicine

 History

 Native Americans used black cohosh in the belief it could treat gynecological and other disorders.
-Following the arrival of European settlers in the U.S. who continued the use of black cohosh, the plant appeared in the U.S. Pharmacopoeia under the name "black snakeroot".
+The plant appeared in the U.S. Pharmacopoeia under the name "black snakeroot" during the year 1830.
 In the 19th century, the root was used to treat snakebite, inflamed lungs, and pain from childbirth.